christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

-# Task 1: Creating the Network and Motions
+# Task 1: Creating the Network, Motions, and Map Partitions

-This task focuses on generating a road network from OpenStreetMap data for a specified location, finding connected edges, simulating motions of objects on the network, and finally producing sensor files containing object-edge relationships.
+This task set focuses on:
+1. Generating a road network from OpenStreetMap data for a specified location.
+2. Finding connected edges.
+3. Simulating motions of objects on the network.
+4. Producing sensor files with object-edge relationships.
+5. Partitioning the resulting network map into smaller sub-maps.

 ---

 ## Overview

-1. **Create the Network**:
+1. **Create the Network**
-   - Given a geographical bounding box, retrieve road data from OpenStreetMap.
+   - Retrieve road data from OpenStreetMap for a given bounding box (location).
    - Assign weights to edges based on proximity to the center.
-   - Save all edges (with unique IDs, node coordinates, and assigned weights) to a file.
+   - Save edges with unique IDs and coordinates to a file.

-2. **Find Connected Edges**:
+2. **Find Connected Edges**
-   - Based on the generated network file, determine which edges lead into which other edges.
+   - Determine which edges lead directly into which others.
-   - Save this connectivity information to a separate file.
+   - Generate an edge-connection file.

-3. **Create Motions**:
+3. **Create Motions**
-   - Simulate moving objects traveling along connected edges.
+   - Simulate objects traveling across the network, each with a path of connected edges.
-   - Each object is randomly assigned a path of edges.
-   - Save the object-to-edge paths to a file.
+   - Write these object-to-edge paths to a file.

-4. **Write Sensor Data**:
+4. **Write Sensor Data**
-   - Process the paths file and create edge-to-object mappings.
+   - Convert object-based paths into edge-based lists of objects passing through each edge.
-   - Write these mappings to both a timestamped file (for archival) and a main sensor file.
+   - Write these lists to both a timestamped file and a main sensor file.

+5. **Map Partitioning**
+   - Recursively split the network map into sub-maps (e.g., left/right) based on X-coordinates.
+   - Optionally remove unneeded map files, keeping only the most relevant partitions.

 ---